-- specialized credentials and licenses held by a substantial component of our employee base; - prime contractor position in contracts representing 92% of our revenue; - strong past performance record, as evidenced by our VA customer scoring the highest in overall satisfaction in the J.D.
-Power National Pharmacy Study over the past nine years; and - targeted expansion in critical national priority markets with Federal budget stability to include public health and epidemiological support related to COVID-19.
+- specialized credentials and licenses held by a substantial component of our employee base; - primarily performing from the prime contractor position in contracts; - strong past performance record, as evidenced by our VA customer scoring the highest in overall satisfaction in the J.D.
+Power National Pharmacy Study multiple times in recent years; and - targeted expansion in critical national priority markets with Federal budget stability to include public health and epidemiological support related to COVID-19.

 We operate primarily through prime contracts awarded by the government through competitive bidding processes.
 We have a diverse mix of contract vehicles with various agencies of the United States Government, which supports our overall corporate growth strategy.
-Our revenue is distributed to time and materials contracts (70%), cost reimbursable contracts (28%) and the remaining are firm fixed price contracts (2%).
-We also provide services under Indefinite Duration, Indefinite Quantity ("IDIQ") and government wide acquisition contracts, such as General Services Administration (GSA) schedule contracts.
+Our revenue is distributed to time and materials contracts (75%), cost reimbursable contracts (20%) and the remaining are firm fixed price contracts (5%).
+We also provide services under Indefinite Duration, Indefinite Quantity ("IDIQ") and government wide acquisition contracts, such as GSA schedule contracts.
 The Company currently holds multiple GSA schedule contracts, under which we provide services that constitute a significant percentage of our total revenue.
 These Federal contract schedules are renewed on a recurring basis for multi-year periods.